TRREB’s Transition from RETS to RESO Web API: Navigating the Challenges

 TRREB’s migration represents a significant step toward this unified future.
 The new RESO Web API offers substantial benefits:

-Repliers is RESO member and we support this movement toward standardization.
-The vision makes perfect sense: a consistent, predictable data structure across all MLS systems would dramatically simplify development and integration.
+Repliers is a RESO member, and we support this movement toward standardization.
+The vision makes perfect sense: a consistent, predictable data structure across all MLS® Systems would dramatically simplify development and integration.

 But as with many technological transitions, the devil is in the details.
 When we began analyzing the differences between TRREB’s legacy RETS system and their new RESO Web API implementation, we uncovered hundreds of small but critical changes that would impact existing applications.